How do I qualify?

-Well, when borrowing more than 80% of the purchase price, the bank will charge a one off charge for mortgage insurance or LMI.
+Well, when borrowing more than 80% of the purchase price, the bank will charge a one off charge for mortgage insurance (LMI).

-On top of that, you’ll usually have to pay this cost upfront, along with the other usual upfront costs of completing the purchase, including stamp duty, conveyancing fees and other legal costs.
+On top of that, you’ll usually have to pay this cost upfront, along with the other usual upfront costs of completing the purchase, including stamp duty, conveyancing fees, legal costs and home loan set up fees.

-If you qualify for a 97% home loan, you won’t avoid the cost of LMI completely but what the lender will do is “capitalise” or “add” the cost of LMI on top of your home loan.
+If you qualify for a 97 percent home loan, you won’t avoid the cost of LMI completely but what the lender will do is “capitalise” or “add” the cost of LMI on top of your home loan.

 By doing this:

 - You won’t have to pay this cost upfront.

 - You simply pay the LMI off, at no interest, with your mortgage repayments.

 - You won’t need as big of a deposit to complete the purchase because you’ll be saving thousands upfront (depending on the loan amount).

 Do all lenders cover the full amount for LMI?